Mmmgnus/testing-boilerplate/README.md

 # testing-boilerplate
-Boilerplate for testing using Webpack, Karma, Mocha, Babel and Webdriver.io
+Boilerplate for testing (unit & integration) using Webpack, Karma, Mocha, Babel and Webdriver.io